 The sidetone delay is measured from the sending input of the headset interface to the receiving output of the headset interface.

-The maximum sidetone round-trip delay shall not exceed 5 ms in wideband, and should not exceed 5 ms in narrowband.
+The maximum sidetone round-trip delay shall not exceed 5 ms in fullband, super-wideband and wideband, and should not exceed 5 ms in narrowband.
 The measured result is only applicable where the level of the electrical sidetone is sufficiently high to be measured.

 7.1.10.2 Test